Success Rate:

 Treatment ends.
 Recovery doesn't.
 At the Canadian Centre for Addictions, we built the Roots of Recovery community so that no graduate leaves without a support system waiting for them.
 This alumni network keeps people tied to each other and to the momentum they built during rehab, turning isolated sobriety into a shared, active life worth protecting.

 Staff, current clients, and Roots of Recovery alumni packed into Volt Raceway on a Saturday afternoon for go-karting, axe-throwing, and bowling.
 Five staff members helped run the day.
-A dozen current clients came out, alongside six alumni who'd graduated from the Canadian Centre for Addictions's programmes months or years earlier.
+A dozen current clients came out, alongside six alumni who'd graduated from the Canadian Centre for Addictions's programs months or years earlier.
 The energy hit the moment everyone walked through the door.

 Go-karting came first.
 Within two laps, friendly competition turned into genuine rivalry, complete with creative interpretations of the racing line and a handful of collisions that drew more laughs than concern.
 A few drivers handled the turns with real skill.
 Others contributed to the atmosphere from a safer distance, cheering loud enough to drown out the engines.
 Three racers earned the top spots.
 At least two more disagreed with the scoreboard entirely.